Cognitive Development Lab

 - How do infants begin to associate words with these categories?By observing infants' attention to visually presented displays as well as their interactions with real objects, we are discovering that infants' knowledge is constructed gradually during the first two years of life.

-If you would like more information please contact Dr. Madole.
+For more information please contact Dr. Kelly Madole (Kelly.Madole@wku.edu).